gregwoodfill/gregwoodfill.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: posts
 ---
-I write Kotlin, Groovy, and Java for work and write about them on this blog.
+Kotlin, Groovy, and Java developer.
+Into microservices, agile, and TDD.
 For more information about me and contact info check out the [about page](/about).
 # posts